The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 Ms Houston brings 20 years’ experience working across many facets of South Australia’s culturally and linguistically diverse communities, in both her professional career and her volunteer work with South Australia’s ethnic Chinese community.

-Ms Houston is Vice President of the Tong De Association of SA Inc. which focuses on aged and community wellbeing.
-She previously served on Executive Committees of the Overseas Chinese Association of South Australia, Hong Kong Australia Business Association-SA Chapter, and the Australia China Business Council of SA Branch.
+Ms Houston is Vice President of the Tong De Association of SA Inc which focuses on aged and community wellbeing.
+She previously served on Executive Committees of the Australian Asian Chamber of Commerce and Industry Inc, Overseas Chinese Association of South Australia, Hong Kong Australia Business Association-SA Chapter, and the Australia China Business Council of SA Branch.

 Ms Houston is a public sector employee, currently employed as the General Manager, Major Programs, at the Department of Primary Industries and Regions and has extensive global trade and engagement experience in the education, food and agribusiness sectors.

-Arrived in Adelaide in 2014 from Kathmandu, Nepal, as a first-generation skilled migrant.
+Ms Khadka arrived in Adelaide in 2014 from Kathmandu, Nepal, as a first-generation skilled migrant.

 Since her arrival in South Australia, Ms Khadka has actively volunteered her time with various multicultural organisations, focusing on preserving and promoting Nepalese cultural heritage.
+Her community involvement in Australia builds on more than a decade of active involvement of working with various community organisations in Nepal.

 Ms Khadka is also a Board Member of Multicultural Communities Council of South Australia where she has advocated for the capacity building of culturally and linguistically diverse community-based organisations.
 She also consistently works towards fostering community engagement and growth, and addressing common issues faced by migrant women.
+As one of the founding members of the MCCSA's women's council, she continues contributing to key initiatives that support and empower women from diverse backgrounds.

 Ms Khadka’s experience includes her term on the South Australian Multicultural Commission from 1 July 2021 to 30 June 2024.

-A third-generation Greek migrant, with a background and interest in Greek, Italian and Iranian language, and culture.
+Ms Kourakis is a third-generation Greek migrant, with a background and interest in Greek, Italian and Iranian language, and culture.

 Ms Kourakis previously served on the Administrative Council for the Greek Orthodox Community of South Australia, assisting with organising large Greek community events such as the Greek Odyssey Festival and the Greek Theofania Festival.